TerminalsandCoffee/CloudAutomationProjects/README.md

 Welcome to the Cloud Automation Projects repository!
 This collection showcases a variety of scripts designed to automate tasks on Windows and Linux machines using Bash, PowerShell, and Python.

-These scripts are inspired by real-world scenarios encountered in my day-to-day work as a Cloud Engineer.
+These scripts are inspired and sanitized by real-world scenarios encountered in my day-to-day work as a Cloud Engineer.

 ## Overview